-Cognitive Behavioral Therapy is a form of psychological wherein cognition(thoughts and thought processes) is the target of therapeutic intervention and change in cognition is believed to bring about changes in client’s emotions and behavior.
-Cognitive Behavioral Therapy is actually the most structured, systematic, goal directed, time limited, empirically testifiable procedure and it makes use of conscious current thoughts.
+Cognitive Behavioral Therapy is a form of psychology wherein cognition(thoughts and thought processes) is the target of therapeutic intervention and change in cognition is believed to bring about changes in client’s emotions and behavior.
+Cognitive Behavioral Therapy is actually the most structured, systematic, goal-directed, time-limited, empirically testifiable procedure and it makes use of conscious current thoughts.
 Vishwas Healing Centre while using Cognitive Behavioral Therapy uses the following strategies, especially working with cases of Depression:

-- Identifying Negative Cognitions: Vishwas Healing Centre during the therapy sessions teach the clients to identify unpleasant emotions, the situations in which they occur and the associated negative automatic thoughts.
-The client is also asked to make a written report of his/her experiences on a daily basis as home assignment.
+Vishwas Healing Centre during the therapy sessions teaches the clients to identify unpleasant emotions, the situations in which they occur, and the associated negative automatic thoughts.
+The client is also asked to make a written report of his/her experiences on a daily basis as a home assignment.

-- Challenging Automatic Thoughts: There are 2 main ways to initiate a change verbal and behavioral.
-In the verbal challenge the therapist asks the questions likely to challenge the validity of a client’s beliefs or those likely to elicit alternative interpretations.
-Whereas behavioral challenge is meant to either collect evidence in favour of the distorted beliefs or seek the validity of alternative ideas or interpretations.
-One strategy that has been observed to especially useful is to ask, what could somebody else in your position.
+There are 2 main ways to initiate a change verbal and behavioral.
+In the verbal challenge, the therapist asks the questions likely to challenge the validity of a client’s beliefs or those likely to elicit alternative interpretations.
+Whereas behavioral challenge is meant to either collect evidence in favor of the distorted beliefs or seek the validity of alternative ideas or interpretations.
+One strategy that has been observed to especially useful is to ask, what could somebody else in your position